 - Just Shoot Me! had Barry Toastman, who replaced someone Finch fired just so that Finch could make him up so that he could get a Managerial parking spot.
-Subverted slightly that he only exists to a small group of people and Elliot finds out pretty quick and starts to try and prove his non-existence.
+Downplayed in that he only exists to a small group of people and Elliot finds out pretty quick and starts to try and prove his non-existence.
 Finch then quickly kills him off.

 - From Babylon 5, the noted Centauri government minister Abrahamel Lincolni, who exists only in computer records and was created whole out of the cloth by Vir Cotto, was instrumental in setting up an underground railroad to ferry free Narn to safety after the Narn homeworld was conquered by the Centauri.
 When they find out about this scheme, all the human crewmembers on the Babylon station can't believe the Centauri actually fell for the ruse, commenting that there can't be many students of Earth History in the government.
 Since the Centauri have fallen for it, the Alliance decides to get all the mileage out of it that they can, shoring up Vir's inventions with some invention of their own.

 - In Coupling, there are several instances of people pretending to be other people, and having it blow up.
 The occasion that hews closest to this trope is when one of the girls talks about how she used to pretend to be twins when she went on vacation: "And I could get away with anything when I was my crazy sister Jane!"
 "But... you're Jane."
 "It kind of stuck.
 Long story."